 In 2009, a teenager in Texas survived rabies without the usual treatment protocol or the Milwaukee protocol.
 This was a highly unusual case and most likely occurred due to only a very small amount of rabies virus being deposited by a bat that brushed by the individual.
 Her story can be accessed at: www.cdc.gov/mmwr/pdf/wk/mm5907.pdf.

 Other cases of this nature probably have occurred without being detected.
 However, it is the exception, not the rule.
-Jeanna Giese, “The Girl Who Survived Rabies” is a study in why rabies prophylaxis is important, along with the over 55,000 people who die annually around the world.
+Jeanna Giese, “The Girl Who Survived Rabies” is a study in why rabies prophylaxis is important.

-Rather than take chances that the innovative approach used in treating Jeanna and Precious will work, or that only a minor amount of virus was deposited, anyone bitten by a bat should retain the animal and get it tested.
+Rather than take chances that the innovative approach used in treating Jeanna and Precious will work, or that only a minor amount of virus was deposited, anyone bitten by a bat, or other mammal capable of transmitting rabies, should retain the animal and get it tested.
 If it cannot be caught or tested, the person should begin the prevention protocol.
 When the bat bit her, Jeanna tossed it away.
 At home the wound was treated with hydrogen peroxide.
 In spite of her failure to seek proper rabies prophylaxis, she survived the disease.
 However, recognition of a bite and the risk of rabies, followed by prompt post-exposure prophylaxis (treatment) is certainly a less-expensive and less traumatic way to deal with rabies exposures.